 Attorney General’s Office - Diversification of supply options does not fit within the GSEP statute and the goal to address leak-prone infrastructure on an accelerated basis.
 While it is reasonable to revise the statute to include consideration of greenhouse gas emissions and other factors impacting the public, diversification of supply options is outside the bounds of GSEP.

 HEET - The diversification of supply options is likely to mean RNG or hydrogen.
 These gasses would raise costs, not reduce the need for replacing leak-prone infrastructure and, in the case of hydrogen, reduce safety.
 Combustion of hydrogen can also produce NOx, which produces health effects including asthma, therefore the use of hydrogen presents equity issues.
 Hydrogen (being the smallest molecule in the universe, as well as a substance that is corrosive to most leak-prone pipes, with a wider explosive range than natural gas and with a flame that is frequently hard to see) seems to be the sort of gas that safety-conscious gas utilities should not want in their pipes under any circumstances.
 Even if RNG and hydrogen are considered fossil-fuel free, they are not emissions free.

+Jonathan Buonocore – Gas alternatives can still produce a number of hazards, including safety hazards related to leaks.
+Renewable natural gas, if it leaks, is still methane, and will still have climate forcing properties.

 Section (e): Department acceptance of plan